Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds. From 1977, it's Star Wars.

 Back at the farm, R2 plays a clip of a hologram recording of Leia, in which she mentions an “Obi-Wan Kenobi,” whom Luke surmises is his neighbor, the reclusive old Ben Kenobi.

 R2 plays Princess Leia’s message for Ben and Luke in its entirety, and they hear her instructions to take the Death Star plans to Alderaan, where her father will analyze them to plan a rebel attack.
 Luke is at first reluctant to join Obi-Wan in the journey.
-But after discovering that Empire stormtroopers tracked the droids to Luke’s family farm and killed his aunt and uncle, Ben and Luke both set out—along with the two droids—to find a pilot to fly them to Alderaan.
+But after discovering that Empire stormtroopers tracked the droids to Luke’s family farm and killed his aunt and uncle, Ben, Luke, and the two droids set out to find a pilot to fly them to Alderaan.

 Meeting Han Solo

-Well of course, our guys can’t go to Alderaan because it’s been blown up, an event that Obi-Wan can feel through the Force.
-The Millennium Falcon is then captured by the Death Star’s tractor beam, and now the crew must find a way to escape.
-While Obi-Wan goes to disable the tractor beam, Luke, Han, and Chewie decide to rescue Princess Leia.
+The Millennium Falcon is then captured by the Death Star’s tractor beam.
+Now the crew must find a way to escape.
+While Obi-Wan goes to disable the tractor beam, Luke, Han, and Chewie decide to rescue Princess Leia from onboard the Death Star.

 Finding the Princess and the Force